Narayan Vaman Tilak

-Narayan Vaman Tilak (6 December 1861 – 9 May 1919) was a Marathi poet from the Konkan region of then Bombay Presidency in British India, and a famous convert to Christianity from Chitpavan Brahmin Community.
+Narayan Vaman Tilak (6 December 1861 – 9 May 1919) was a Marathi poet from the Konkan region of then Bombay Presidency in British India, and a famous convert to Christianity from the Hindu Chitpavan Brahmin Community.

-Life
+Early life

-Narayan Tilak was born into a Kokanastha Hindu family on 6 December 1861 in the village of Karajhgaon in Ratnagiri District of Bombay Presidency.
-On 9 May 1919 he died at J.J.
-Hospital, Byculla, Mumbai.
+Narayan Tilak was born into a Hindu Kokanastha Chitpavan Brahmin family on 6 December 1861 in the village of Karajhgaon in Ratnagiri District of Bombay Presidency.

+From 1869–1873, he studied elementary school in the town of Kalyan near Mumbai, and for the next two years (1874–76), studied primarily Sanskrit and Marathi literature, especially poetry, under Ganeshshastri Lele in Bhatjicha Math, Nashik.
+Then, after two years (1877–79) at the Nashik High School, learning English and other school subjects, before completing his matriculation examination, he terminated his studies, undertaking a modest job as a teacher to support himself some of his siblings and relatives.

-Tilak's growth and development as a Hindu born in colonial India was entirely along traditional HIndu religious and social lines.
+Tilak's growth and development as a Hindu born in colonial India was entirely along traditional Hindu religious and social lines.
 He was a close relative of Lokmanya Bal Gangadhar Tilak.
 (See Devdatt Narayan Tilak's booklet which consists of a report on the celebration of Tilak's birth centenary).
 Unlike many of his Chitpavan Hindu caste fellows, (such as Mahadev Govind Ranade, Lokmanya Tilak, Gopal Krishna Gokhale) who made a name in 19th century Maharashtra after going to college in Pune and after that to England for higher studies in economics, and law, for example, Narayan Tilak never left India's shores for his entire life.
 His mind was not formed by studies of Western thinkers in academic circles that were shaped by western education in British India, but he read widely and thought deeply on matters of moment for his people in a colonial situation.